Categories

 Sunday Book Review

-Sunday Book Review: April 7, 2024 AI for Business Books Edition
+Sunday Book Review: May 19, 2024 Books on Root Cause Analysis Edition

 It could be books about business, compliance, history, leadership, current events, or anything else that might interest me.

-In today’s edition of the Sunday Book Review, we look at some of the top books for the use of AI in business.
+In today’s edition of the Sunday Book Review, we look at some of the top books on root cause analysis you should read.

 For more information on Ethico and a free White Paper on ROI for your compliance program, click here.